 Harmony versus discord

 Venus-Pluto can bring an uncommon depth of insight into the nature of peace and harmony.
 Discord, strife and the intimate dance between death and life can be seen as part of the great mystery of existence, rather than in opposition to our existence.
-A relationship can be cultivated with instinct, a healthy appreciation of it as a powerful force driving the vitality of life, and not just a dangerous element to be controlled and mitigated.
+A relationship with instinct can be cultivated, a healthy appreciation of instinct as a powerful force that drives the vitality of life, and not just a dangerous element to be controlled and mitigated.